This is a prerelease version.

 • Because each CP data structure is bounded by a single CP group, a client will create a separate session on each CP group that holds the session-based data structure that the client interacts with.
 When idle, clients send separate heartbeat messages to each CP group to keep the sessions alive.
 For instance, if five clients try to acquire four locks, where each lock is placed into a different CP group, then there will be 5 x 4 = 20 heartbeat operations committed in total.
 However, if all locks are put into the same CP group, there will be only five heartbeats in each period.
 We strongly recommend that you store all session-based CP data structures (locks and semaphores) in a single CP group to avoid that cost.

-• For maximum performance, use multiple CP groups, spread CP data structures among those groups and try to distribute load evenly.
+• Custom CP groups are recommended only when you benchmark your deployment and decide that performance of the DEFAULT CP group is not sufficient for your workload.
+In which case, you should use multiple CP groups, spread CP data structures among those groups and try to distribute load evenly.
 This allows for more parallel processing across multiple leader nodes, reduces the size of individual group snapshots, and allows for snapshots to be persisted in parallel.
 We recommend creating the same number of CP groups as CP members to maximize throughput.

 • Distribute CP group members across three data centers to balance resilience and performance.
 For example, a group of seven members with a 3/3/1 split.